All Episodes

 It just requires feelings.

-How are we here after two landslide elections of Ronald Reagan?
+The evidence, best evidence, if you want to really express frustration, how are we here after two landslide elections of Ronald Reagan?

-How in the world we ask ourselves, can the voters forget?
+How in the world, we ask ourselves, can the voters forget?

 And the answer is our side stopped teaching.